chenmin1107/cs6244_motionplanning/autocar/scripts/highway/README.md

              [acc_M, t_M]]
 }

-where M is the steps it takes for the autonomous car to cross the road. acc_i is the acceleration of the autonomous car at time t_i.
+where M is the number of steps it takes for the autonomous car to cross the road. acc_i is the acceleration of the autonomous car at timestamp t_i.